© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two round cairns 1.38km WSW of Tresellern Farm is a scheduled monument protected by Historic England under reference 1012212.
 View the official record →

-Two round cairns 1.38km WSW of Tresellern Farm is a Bronze Age funerary monument located in Cornwall.
+Two round cairns 1.38km WSW of Tresellern Farm is a pair of Bronze Age funerary monuments located in Cornwall, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012212.

 Two round cairns 1.38km WSW of Tresellern Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012212.